-- withdrawal of the request by the requestor or in termination of the request by ICANN in accordance with section 5.4 of the Final Implementation Plan39. - 3.
+- the request by ICANN in accordance with section 5.4 of the Fast Track Implementation Plan. - 3.
 All IDNccTLD strings that have been validated under the Fast Track Process, will be deemed to be validated under the ccNSO policy for the selection of IDNccTLD strings, and are grandfathered.
 The recommendations under this policy development process with respect to the deselection of IDNccTLD strings shall be applicable to the grandfathered IDNccTLD strings.